tf-encrypted/moose/README.md

 In this example the inputs are provided by the Python script but Moose also supports loading data locally from e.g. NumPy files.

-Please see the [examples](./examples/) directory for more.

 ## Installation

-Moose is packaged in two ways: the Python bindings and the CLI tools.
+Moose is packaged in two ways: the Python eDSL and bindings, and the CLI tools.
 In a typical use case you might want to install the Python bindings on your laptop and the CLI tools on the servers running in the distributed cluster (or use the [Docker image](https://hub.docker.com/r/tfencrypted/moose)).

-Install the Python bindings using:
+Install the Python eDSL and bindings using:

 ```sh
 pip install moose-python